-Stop, drop, and make these low carb cookie bars!
+Stop, drop, and make these keto cookie bars!

 These aren’t your average low carb cookies — we’re talking gooey, chocolaty, melt in your mouth cookie bars, that crumble into doughy pieces with every bite.

 I can say with confidence that nothing beats low carb chocolate chip cookies, except these low carb chocolate cookie bars.

 Cozy and comforting low carb desserts like this are my favorite to snuggle up with on a Friday night with a fire and some Netflix.

 Literally, everything!
 But if I had to be more specific, here’s why you should make these keto cookie bars as soon as humanly possible: